SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/software/applications/gaussian.md

 When setting %mem, remember that some memory will be used by the operating system.
 Also Gaussian needs some memory on top of what you reserve for data with %mem.
 So for example on Edison, of 64GB memory on the node, about 61GB is available to jobs.
 Gaussian will use a few GB more, so if you set %mem much higher than about 55GB, it may fail due to being unable to allocate memory.

-Special Memory Notes for Carver:

-We have set memory limits (soft limit 2.5Gb, hard 20Gb) on Carver compute nodes to protect the nodes from crashes due to using too much memory.
-As a result, g09 jobs that request more than 2.5Gb memory through the %mem key word will fail.
-The error message you will see is "galloc: could not allocate memory."

-The workaround, if you use bash or if your gaussian job script uses the bash shell, is to add the following in your batch script (submit file):

-ulimit -v 20971520
-If you use a csh job script, put the following in your batch script (submit file):

-limit vmemoryuse unlimited
-Make sure to put the above IF blocks after the NERSC_HOST is set in your dot files.

 # Documentation